THIS DATE IN HISTORY: March 31

 Video: Bobby Orr revolutionized defensive position

 1990: Joe Sakic of the Quebec Nordiques becomes the first player in NHL history to get 100 points in a season while playing on a last-place team when he scores a goal in a 3-2 loss to the visiting Hartford Whalers.
-Sakic finishes with 102 points; the Nordiques go 12-61-7 and finish with 31 points, by far the fewest in the NHL.
+Sakic finishes the season with 102 points; the Nordiques go 12-61-7 and end up with 31 points, by far the fewest in the NHL.

 Video: Mark Messier plays in final game of his NHL career